Adversarial Transfer Learning for Cross-domain Visual Recognition: Introduction

-Worthy noting that, in GANs, the realistic of generated images is important.
-However, the purpose of DA methods is to reduce the domain discrepancy, while the realistic of the generated image is not important.
-Therefore, our focus lies in the domain distribution alignment instead of the pure image generation as GAN does.
-To this end, a variety of GANs that always adopt deep neural network are over wasted and complicated for solving domain adaptation.
-In this work, we proposed a simple, slim but effective \textbf{C}oupled \textbf{a}dversarial \textbf{t}ransfer \textbf{g}enerative \textbf{a}dversarial \textbf{n}etwork (CatGAN) for domain adaptation.
-The proposed CatGAN is formulated with a slim and symmetric multilayer perceptron (MLP) structure for generative adversarial adaptation.
+{It is worthy noting that, in GANs~\cite{Mirza2014Conditional,Goodfellow2014Generative}, the realistic of the generated images is important.
+However, the purpose of DA methods is to reduce the domain discrepancy, while the realistic of the generated image is not that important.
+Therefore, our focus lies in the domain distribution alignment for cross-domain visual recognition instead of the pure image generation like GAN.
+To this end, in this work, we proposed a simple, slim but effective \textbf{C}oupled \textbf{a}dversarial \textbf{t}ransfer based domain adaptation (CatDA) algorithm.
+To be specific, the proposed CatDA is formulated with a slim and symmetric multilayer perceptron (MLP) structure instead of deep structure for generative adversarial adaptation.} CatDA comprises of two symmetric and coupled sub-networks, with each a generator, a discriminator, a domain specific term and a domain knowledge fidelity term are formulated.
+CatDA is then implemented by coupled learning of the two sub-networks.
+With the symmetry, both domains can be generated from each other with an adversarial mechanism supervised by the coupled discriminators, such that the network compatibility for arbitrary domain generation can be guaranteed.

-Specifically, CatGAN comprises of two symmetric and coupled sub-networks with generator, discriminator and domain knowledge fidelity term, which then formulates a coupled learning framework.
-With the symmetric, source and target domains can be generated from each other with an adversarial mechanism supervised by the coupled discriminators.
-The network compatibility for arbitrary domain generation is then guaranteed.
-The domain specific knowledge of source and target domains can be retained by designing a domain knowledge fidelity term.
-In order to guarantee the domain realistic between the generated domain and real domain, a domain loss is designed in the generators.
+{In order to avoid the critical flaw of high-capacity of the network mapping function during domain adversarial training, the semi-supervised mode is therefore considered in our method.
+In addition, a content fidelity term and a domain loss term are proposed in the generators for achieving the joint domain-knowledge preservation in source and target domains.} The structure of CatDA can be simply described as two generators and two discriminators.
+Specifically, the main contribution and novelty of this work are fourfold:

-The pipeline of CatGAN can be described simply as two generators and two discriminators are integrated for adversarial domain adaptation and feature representation.
-The main contribution and novelty of this work are threefold: \begin{itemize} \item In order to reduce the domain discrepancy, we propose a simple but effective coupled adversarial transfer net (CatGAN), which is a slim and symmetric adversarial domain adaptation network structured by shallow multilayer perceptrons (MLPs).
+\begin{itemize} \item In order to reduce the distribution discrepancy between domains, we propose a simple but effective coupled adversarial transfer network (CatDA), which is a slim and symmetric adversarial domain adaptation network structured by shallow multilayer perceptrons (MLPs).
 Through the proposed network, source and target domains can be generated against each other with an adversarial mechanism supervised by the coupled discriminators.